Is there anything we can do before leaving home to reduce the risk of bringing COVID-19 to campus?

 Can families and friends visit students on campus at any point?

-No. Visitors will not be permitted on campus during the fall semester, with the exception of those who accompany students during their move-in appointments.
+No. Visitors will not be permitted on campus during the spring semester, with the exception of those who accompany students during their move-in appointments.

 Can other students come and hang out in my room/apartment (what’s the on-campus guest policy)?

 After all residential students have received their test results, they may visit other students living on campus as long as they are able to maintain physical distancing.
 Students should plan to meet in spaces that are large enough to accommodate their guests maintaining 6 feet distance.
-Outdoor spaces and lounges are better options than student rooms where space is limited.
+Lounges are better options than student rooms where space is limited.

 Students must wear face coverings and maintain physical distance when visiting students other than their roommates.